Medical Marijuana in Connecticut

 Furthermore, the REFRCA includes Individual Licenses and Registrations: Backer, Key Employee, and Employee.
 For further details on cannabis establishment licenses, click CT.gov_Cannabis.

 In addition, the REFRCA created the Social Equity Council, which is given the responsibility to create criteria for social equity applicants—those who were negatively impacted by the enforcement of drug laws.
+To qualify as a social equity applicant, the individual who is applying for the cannabis establishment license must own or control at least 65% of the business and meet the income and residency requirements outlined in the law.

 Lastly, the REFRCA imposed several tax provisions on consumers purchasing recreational cannabis.
 The excise tax rates are dependent on the THC content of the product.
 Furthermore, Connecticut consumers of recreational marijuana will not only pay a gross receipts tax, but also a state sales tax.